camhost01/Cypress_WebElements/README.md

-# Cypress_Practice_Elements

 # Cypress
 ## Practice with web elements

-This repository was built for manual testers who are interested in starting to study front-end automation.
+This repository was build for manual testers who are interested in starting to study front-end automation.
 Is based on three different free websites designed to help manual testers in their practices.

 - [rahulshetty academy](https://rahulshettyacademy.com/AutomationPractice/)
 - [swags_labs](https://www.saucedemo.com/)